Barrow-in-Furness railway station: Layout

+Platform 3 is a bay platform that can only be used by northbound trains to Millom and Carlisle.
+It is used several times each day.
+It was formerly a through line and could be used by southbound trains until the late 1960s.
+A further platform once existed adjacent to it (as can be seen in the photograph of the station in 1966) but this has now been removed, along with the line serving it.

-In between Platforms 2 and 3 is an indoor waiting area, with live departures indicator, a vending machine and speakers.
+Between Platforms 2 and 3 is an indoor waiting area, with live departures indicator, a vending machine and speakers.
 Further up and down the platform are printed timetables; the rest of the buildings contain offices for staff and British Transport Police.

-There is a Northern train crew depot at the station and there are a number of sidings to the north used for servicing and stabling empty DMUs.
+Depot

+Barrow-In-Furness Light Maintenance Depot is situated immediately north of the station.
+In 2023, the depot was upgraded with a new 75-metre service road and steel canopy.
+Following the upgrade, three carriages can be serviced and fuelled simultaneously, compared to one at a time previously.

 Recent renovations

 The station has recently been renovated, with replacement of most of the old seating and waiting areas, and replacement of the ageing automatic doors within the station.
 Electronic information signs have been installed, along with improved CCTV after several incidents on the station.
 Ramps have been provided for access, and this is continuing with provision of better access to Platforms 2 and 3, which previously would have been accessible only via the very end of the platform.
 The station restaurant is also being upgraded.